Intermediate Clinic 2H:Child and Community (CSCD3089)

 Further unit of study information

-Clinical placement 9 to 5 Monday to Friday, minimum 24 face to face client hours/semester, regular compulsory group supervision meetings, 3 week block placement or equivalent
+Clinical placement Monday to Friday across 12 weeks in semester or equivalent, regular compulsory group supervision meetings, 3 week block placement or equivalent

-Clinical competency assessment (100%), attend clinic orientation and all clinical meetings (0% barrier task), clinical assessment based viva (0% barrier task) and complete all required clinical paperwork (0% barrier task)
+Clinical competency assessment (100%); 0% barrier tasks - attend clinic orientation and all clinical meetings, clinical assessment based viva, completion of specified interprofessional activity, and complete all required clinical paperwork

 Faculty/department permission required?